claire-west/svstudio-manual/docs/parameters/tone-shift.md

 During rendering, pitches of the notes are C4, E4, and F4 (as shown by the pitch line in the piano roll, with some minor variation due to vibrato), however the <i>tone</i> is calculated as if all three notes were E4 due to the tone shift values.

-This can help mitigate any tonal inconsistency (or introduce more) without modifying the pitch of the rendered output.
+This can help mitigate any tonal inconsistency (or introduce more tonal variation) without modifying the pitch of the rendered output.

 !!! info